Krabby Patty: Theories

 The formula has been hinted at but remained a mystery throughout the series.
 A running gag is Plankton's obsession with obtaining it as a way to produce the burgers and attract customers to his across-the-street restaurant, the Chum Bucket.
 The recipe of the patty is a closely guarded trade secret, which have led viewers to speculate about its contents.
 Several fan theories have been formed to guess the secret ingredient.

 According to series animator Vincent Waller, "there is absolutely no meat in the Krabby Patty.
 There's no animal product in there", something which was always planned by series creator Stephen Hillenburg.
-Mr. Lawrence, a show writer and Plankton's voice actor, explained that the show's writers are not allowed to depict fish as food, or at least fish eating each other as food (as episodes such as "Hooky", "Wishing You Well", and "My Leg?" depict or allude to fish being consumed by humans); he stated that there is no meat served in Bikini Bottom except at the Chum Bucket.
+Mr. Lawrence, a show writer and Plankton's voice actor, explained that the show's writers are not allowed to depict fish as food, or at least fish eating each other as food (as episodes such as "Hooky", "Wishing You Well", and "My Leg!" depict or allude to fish being consumed by humans); he stated that there is no meat served in Bikini Bottom except at the Chum Bucket.
 Tom Kenny, the voice actor for SpongeBob, joked: "Krabby Patties are hummus!"
 Some commentators suggest that there is actually no secret ingredient, pointing to Mr. Krabs' miserliness.
 A writer for Hollywood.com believes that it is "all a ruse that crafty Mr. Krabs came up with in order to stop Plankton from focusing on [t]he Chum Bucket.
 It's legitimately brilliant marketing!"
 The episode "Patty Caper" shows that there is truly a secret ingredient in the Krabby Patty, which is delivered to the restaurant with high security.
-On the possibility that the secret Krabby Patty formula will be revealed in future episodes, Waller said in 2017 that he "would not count on it".
+When asked on the possibility that the secret formula will be revealed in future episodes, Waller said in 2017 that he "would not count on it".
 In 2019, Waller stated that Hillenburg, who died in 2018, is the only person to have seen it.
+On an episode of Binging with Babish, chef Andrew Rea theorized that the secret ingredient could be either nonexistent, or in the alternative that it was monosodium glutamate.